What is colocation (colo)?

-- Additional data center space is usually available if you need it, which means that a colocation data center can accommodate growth.
+- Additional data center space is usually available if needed, which means that a colocation data center can provide the scalability needed to accommodate growth.

 Just as there are differences between office buildings, there are also differences between data centers.
 Some of these differences are related to the way that the data center was constructed, while others have more to do with the data center's operational efficiency.

 Data centers commonly express their efficiency through a score known as their power usage effectiveness (PUE).
 This score reflects how efficiently the data center uses power.
-Those data centers with a good PUE score are friendlier to the environment and, generally, charge their tenants lower rates for power consumption.
+Data centers with good PUE scores are friendlier to the environment and, generally, charge their tenants lower rates for power consumption.

-As previously noted, it's also important to consider how a data center was constructed.
-Every location in the world is susceptible to at least one type of natural disaster, so it's necessary to make sure that a colocation provider's data center was constructed in a way that will help it to survive such a disaster.
-Data centers in hurricane-prone areas, for example, are often rated to withstand 150 mph winds.
+It's also important to consider how a data center was constructed.
+Every location in the world is susceptible to at least one type of natural disaster, so it's necessary to make sure that a colocation provider's data center was constructed in a way that helps it survive such a disaster.
+For example, data centers in hurricane-prone areas are often rated to withstand 150 mph winds.

 Just as security is of paramount importance to cloud providers, good security is also essential to colocation providers.
 Colocation providers go to great lengths to ensure the physical security of their data centers.

-Some colocation providers, however, don't allow their tenants physical access the facility.
-All hardware maintenance and installation is performed by data center staff through a process known as remote hands.
+Some colocation providers might limit or restrict tenant access to the facility.
+In that case, hardware maintenance and installation are typically performed by the colo center staff through a process known as remote hands.